-Citation with stable link: Philip A. Harland, 'Libyan perspectives: Cornelius Fronto self-identifies as a “barbarian” and Libyan nomad (mid-second century CE),' Last modified November 22, 2022, http://philipharland.com/Blog/?p=9461.
+Citation with stable link: Philip A. Harland, 'Libyan perspectives: Cornelius Fronto self-identifies as a “barbarian” and Libyan nomad (mid-second century CE),' Ethnic Relations and Migration in the Ancient World, last modified December 18, 2022, http://philipharland.com/Blog/?p=9461.

-Ancient author: Marcus Cornelius Fronto, Greek Letters [letter to Domitia Lucilla] 1.5 (link to Greek text and full translation).
+Ancient author: Marcus Cornelius Fronto, Greek Letters [letter to Domitia Lucilla] 1.5 (link).

 Comments: Marcus Cornelius Fronto was born in the town of Cirta (now Constantine in Algeria), which had previously been the capital of the Numidian (Berber) kingdom but in the wake of Julius Caesar’s success in 46 BCE had been developed into a Roman colony.
 Fronto went on to study at Alexandria and then Rome, where he ultimately settled and became renowned as an orator.
 Fronto was from a family among the north African elites who early on acquired Roman citizenship (gens Cornelia) and Fronto himself followed a somewhat typical career path for those of the senatorial order, culminating with his stint as a consul (142 CE) and then the offer of the position of proconsul of Asia (which he never took on due to bad health).
 Earlier, due to his oratorical reputation, Fronto had been hired to tutor the adopted sons of Antoninus Pius, beginning in about 138 CE (on biographical details, see the article by Claassen cited below).